sbuttigieg/test-quik-tech/README.md

     "password': "456789"
 }
 ```
 - Before balance, credit and debit endpoints are allowed, the player shall be verified by the auth endpoint.
-Once verified, the player will be marked as logged in.
-If player is inactive for more than 5 minutes, he will be logged out and auth will need to be repeated.
+If player is inactive for more than 5 minutes, no transactions will be allowed until auth request is repeated.
 - The username and password are used as Basic Auth for all endpoints except auth.
-- When a balance request is received, it is retrieved from cache.
-If it is not found in cache, then it will be retrieved from the store.
+- When a balance request is received, it is retrieved from cache. (during authentication the player data is retrieved from cache/store so there is certainty that the balance is in cache)
 - When a debit request is received, if successful the balance of the player will be deducted by the debit amount.
 The balance is updated in both the store and cache.
 - When a credit request is received, if successful the balance of the player will be increased by the credit amount.
 The balance is updated in both the store and cache.

 ## Endpoints